cda-tum/mqt-qmap/docs/source/library/Mapping.rst

 Quantum Circuit Compilation
 ===========================

 The main functionality for mapping quantum circuits is the :code:`compile` method.
+Note that this method assumes that the input quantum circuit is already decomposed into elementary gates for the specified architecture.

     .. currentmodule:: mqt.qmap
     .. automethod:: mqt.qmap::compile